How Long Does a Building Inspection Take?

 Larger properties, older homes, multi-building sites, and properties with complex construction require more time:

-• Large house (5+ bedrooms) — 3 to 3.5 hours on site
+- Large house (5+ bedrooms) — 3 to 3.5 hours on site

-• Period home or heritage building — 3 to 4 hours on site (older construction methods, more potential issues)
+- Period home or heritage building — 3 to 4 hours on site (older construction methods, more potential issues)

-• Rural property with multiple outbuildings — 3 to 5+ hours depending on scope
+- Rural property with multiple outbuildings — 3 to 5+ hours depending on scope

-• Multi-unit or duplex — 3 to 4 hours on site
+- Multi-unit or duplex — 3 to 4 hours on site

 Combined building and pest inspection

-Factors that affect inspection duration
+Factors that affect how long a building inspection takes

 1. Property size

 The most obvious factor.
-A 60-square-metre apartment simply has less to inspect than a 250-square-metre house on a 800-square-metre site.
+A 60-square-metre apartment simply has less to inspect than a 250-square-metre house on an 800-square-metre site.
 Larger properties have more rooms, more external areas, longer roof lines, and more site features to assess.

 2. Property age

-• More potential issues — decades of wear, previous repairs, alterations, and additions all need assessment
+- More potential issues — decades of wear, previous repairs, alterations, and additions all need assessment

-• Historical construction methods — older framing systems, outdated materials, and non-standard construction require more careful evaluation
+- Historical construction methods — older framing systems, outdated materials, and non-standard construction require more careful evaluation

-• More complex roof spaces and subfloors — older homes typically have more accessible (and more complex) roof and subfloor spaces
+- More complex roof spaces and subfloors — older homes typically have more accessible (and more complex) roof and subfloor spaces

 3. Accessibility